titon/toolkit/readme.md

 ## Known Issues ##
 * Slide in modal animations do not work correctly in Chrome/IE
 * Flip modal animations do not work in Opera
+* Tooltip positioning does not work in Opera